apache/spark/docs/apache-airflow-providers-amazon/operators/transfer/glacier_to_gcs.rst

 Operator task is transfer data from Glacier vault to Google Cloud Storage.

 .. note::
-    Please be warn that GlacierToGCSOperator may depends on memory usage.
+    Please be aware that GlacierToGCSOperator may depend on memory usage.
-    Transferring big files may not working well.
+    Transferring big files may not work well.

 To get more information about operator visit:
 :class:`~airflow.providers.amazon.aws.transfers.glacier_to_gcs.GlacierToGCSOperator`